- Marcello Malpighi described the RBCs in 1665.

 - Sulfhaemoglobin: Greenish pigment; formed when H2S reacts with Oxy-Hb, seen in severe constipation, certain types of bacteria.

-More than 30 abnormal types descries, differentiated by their characteristic electrophoretic mobilities, generally transmitted; are due to single mutant gene; Two types –
+More than 30 abnormal types descry, differentiated by their characteristic electrophoretic mobilities, generally transmitted; are due to the single mutant gene; Two types –

-- Due to mutation of structural gene.
+- Due to the mutation of the structural gene.
 E.g: HbS, HbM, HbC, HbD (Punjab) etc.

-- Due to mutation in regulator gene.
+- Due to a mutation in the regulator gene.
 E.g: Thalassemias.